Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 ### Stand Ur Ground
 defend what is rightfully yours (Ephesians 6:14)
 ### Test the Spirits
 >'Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world.'
-(1 John 4:1)
+(1 John 4:1 KJV)
 ### Shun False Teachers
 >'If there come any unto you, and bring not this doctrine, receive him not into your house, neither bid him God speed: for he that biddeth him God speed is partaker of his evil deeds.'
-(2 John 1:10-11)
+(2 John 1:10-11 KJV)
 - do not even wish false Christians well on their journey or else you will participate in their evil
 - defend ur home from enemy attack
 ### Lay Aside Worldy Affairs
 ...that prevent you from being a good soldier

 >'Thou therefore endure hardness, as a good soldier of Jesus Christ.
 No man that warreth entangleth himself with the affairs of this life; that he may please him who hath chosen him to be a soldier.'
 (2 Timothy 2:3-4)

+>'Therefore, since we also have such a great cloud of witnesses surrounding us, let’s rid ourselves of every obstacle and the sin which so easily entangles us, and let’s run with endurance the race that is set before us,' (Hebrews 12:1)